 If you choose to maintain your LTD coverage and you become disabled while on leave, you are eligible to apply for LTD benefits.
-There will be no break in your coverage and you will not be subject to a pre-existing condition clause upon your return to work.
+There will be no break in your coverage.

-Example 1:

-Tracey is diagnosed with cancer during her leave of absence.
+Example 1: Kendra is diagnosed with cancer during her leave of absence.
 While undergoing cancer treatment, her leave of absence ends and she is unable to return to work.
-As Tracey maintained her LTD coverage during her leave, she is eligible to apply for LTD benefits.
-The benefits, payable on or after the date her leave is scheduled to end, will help her replace her income while she is unable to work.
+As Kendra maintained her LTD coverage during her leave, she is eligible to apply for LTD benefits.
+The benefits, payable on or after the date her leave is scheduled to end, will help replace her income while she is unable to work.